blindfuchskatz/bank_account_monitor/README.md

 #### CVE Presenter

-The sorted or respectively labeled transactions can be displayed in the form of a csv file.
+The categorized transactions can be displayed in the form of a csv file.
 The corresponding option is called cve presenter in the further course of the document.

 The output of the csv presenter have the following syntax: